 - Which brand leaves the most unpopped kernels?

 Make sure you replicate your experiment.
 It’s important to repeat your test at least three times.
-That means, if you’re comparing microwave popcorn for number of unpopped kernels, you need to test 3 of the same type of bag per brand.
+That means, if you’re comparing microwave popcorn for the number of unpopped kernels left after popping, you need to test 3 of the same type of bag per brand.
 Sure, that’s a lot of popcorn, but that just means you get to eat a lot of popcorn.
 Be smart: plan ahead and conduct your experiment over several nights.